molikto/KotlinParserGenerator/README.md

 ## How to use it?

-Copy `ParserGenerator.scala` and files in package `org.snailya.kotlinparsergenerator` to proper places in your project.
-The object definition is written in the bottom of `ParserGenerator.scala` file, with small examples
+Copy `ParserGenerator.kts` and files in package `org.snailya.kotlinparsergenerator` to proper places in your project.
+The object definition is written in the bottom of `ParserGenerator.kts` file, with small examples

 It will require you define a method `logUnknownField` in the package you choose.